 Read past the jump.

-This is a regular Friday feature combining a healthy mixture of observation, analysis, and foresight on the Vancouver Canucks.
+It's the playoffs, and my regular Friday feature combining a healthy mixture of observation, analysis, and foresight on the Vancouver Canucks lives on!
 If you'd like to get at me about anything covered in this column, follow me on Twitter at @yyjordan and let's start a textual relationship (wink).